ekgus9/FLEX/README.md

 # FLEX: A Benchmark for Evaluating Robustness of Fairness in Large Language Models

-This repository is the official implementation of the paper "FLEX: A Benchmark for Evaluating Robustness of Fairness in Large Language Models", NAACL 2025.
+This repository is the official implementation of the paper "FLEX: A Benchmark for Evaluating Robustness of Fairness in Large Language Models", NAACL-findings 2025.

 ## Installation